dfm/ml-class/README.md

 The code to read in the dataset is in `dataset/dataset.py` and it includes all the required helper functions (e.g. `normalize`, `shuffle`, etc.).
 This module also includes a `LinearlySeperableDataset` that generates a truly linearly seperable mock dataset to run tests on.
+To test the perceptron algorithm (for example) on this dataset, run:

+    python hw1.py --test --perceptron

 Experiments with _spambase_
 ---------------------------

+To test the algorithms on the spambase dataset with 1000 training samples, you can just run

+    python hw1.py --perceptron --linear --direct --logistic --ntrain 1000

+If you add the `--verbose` option, it will output the test and training error and loss at each iteration of the training phase.

 Questions
 ---------